 1. Twice as many juniors will earn half as much pay

-However, recruiters say there's a good reason why banks don't double their junior headcount.
+However, recruiters say there's a good reason why most banks don't double their junior headcount and cut pay.
 "If you had twice as many juniors, you'd need to pay them half as much pay," says the head of one recruitment firm in London.
 "And if you had a load of graduates earning £50k a year, you wouldn't attract the same quality of individual.
 Most people are going into banking for the money."

 Halving pay might be possible if all banks did at the same time, but this isn't going to happen.
 "You might have all these really driven and motivated young people who are working 40 hours a week instead of 80 and earning £50k instead of £100k, but as soon as a bank offers to pay £100k, they will go there instead," predicts Andrew Pringle, managing director of recruitment firm Circle Square.

 2. The work is very lumpy and the bank doesn't get paid for a lot of it